Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 </details>
 <p>

-### Example 9: _Using periodic backups_
+### Example 8: _Deploying multiple regions_

-This instance deploys the module enabling periodic backups.
+This instance deploys the module in multiple regions with configs specific of multi region scenarios.

 <details>